 There is a minimum penalty of £50.
 The penalty rate is applied to the number of days a failure continues up to a maximum of 100 days.

-These penalties are not automatic and are currently used infrequently.
-VAT Act 1994 s76(2) applies and the penalty can only be charged if HMRC has issued a written warning within the previous two years.
-These penalties will apply to the MTD for VAT regulations but HMRC is expected to operate a soft landing where the trader has made reasonable efforts to comply.
+These penalties are not automatic.
+The penalty can only be charged if HMRC has issued a written warning within the previous two years (s76(2), VAT Act 1994).
+These penalties also apply to breaches of the MTD VAT regulations.

 Record keeping penalty

-HMRC has the power to charge a penalty for failure to keep the required VAT records (VAT Act 1994 s 69(2)).
+HMRC has the power to charge a penalty for failure to keep the required VAT records (s69(2), VAT Act 1994).
 The maximum penalty is £500.
-This penalty cannot be charged in addition to the general regulatory penalty outlined above and the Tax Faculty’s understanding is that the general regulatory penalty is more likely to apply.
+This penalty cannot be charged in addition to the general regulatory penalty outlined above.
+The Tax Faculty’s understanding is that the general regulatory penalty is more likely to be used by HMRC.

 Other VAT penalties